Local Plans For Alternative Schools/Alternative Learning Programs and Maintaining Safe and Orderly Schools.

 § 115C-105.52.
 School crisis kits.

-The Center for Safer Schools, in consultation with the Department of Public Safety and the Department of Public Instruction, Division of School Operations, may develop and adopt policies on the placement of school crisis kits in schools and on the contents of those kits.
-The kits should include, at a minimum, basic first-aid supplies and communications devices.
+(a) The Department of Public Instruction and the Center for Safer Schools, in consultation with the Department of Public Safety, shall develop and adopt policies on the placement of school crisis kits in schools and on the contents of those kits.
+The kits shall include, at a minimum, basic first-aid supplies and communications devices.

 § 115C-105.53.
 Schematic diagrams and emergency access to school buildings for local law enforcement agencies.

-(a) Each local school administrative unit shall provide the following to local law enforcement agencies: (i) schematic diagrams, including digital schematic diagrams, and (ii) either keys to the main entrance of all school buildings or emergency access to key storage devices such as KNOX® boxes for all school buildings.
-Local school administrative units shall provide updates of the schematic diagrams to local law enforcement agencies when substantial modifications such as new facilities or modifications to doors and windows are made to school buildings.
-Local school administrative units shall also be responsible for providing local law enforcement agencies with updated access to school buildings when changes are made to the locks of the main entrances or to key storage devices such as KNOX® boxes.
+(a) Each public school unit shall provide the following to local law enforcement agencies: (i) schematic diagrams, including digital schematic diagrams, and (ii) either keys to the main entrance of all school buildings or emergency access to key storage devices such as KNOX® boxes for all school buildings.
+Public school units shall provide updates of the schematic diagrams to local law enforcement agencies when substantial modifications such as new facilities or modifications to doors and windows are made to school buildings.
+Public school units shall also be responsible for providing local law enforcement agencies with updated access to school buildings when changes are made to the locks and other access control devices of the main entrances or to key storage devices such as KNOX® boxes.

-(b) The Department of Public Instruction, in consultation with the Department of Public Safety, shall develop standards and guidelines for the preparation and content of schematic diagrams and necessary updates.
-Local school administrative units may use these standards and guidelines to assist in the preparation of their schematic diagrams.
+(b) The Department of Public Instruction and the Center for Safer Schools, in consultation with the Department of Public Safety, shall develop standards and guidelines for the preparation and content of schematic diagrams and necessary updates.
+Public school units and participating nonpublic schools may use these standards and guidelines to assist in the preparation of their schematic diagrams.

 § 115C-105.54.
 Schematic diagrams and emergency response information provided to Division of Emergency Management.